NuCivic/react-dash/docs/introduction/index.rst

-React Dash Overview and Hello World
+act Dash Overview and Hello World
 ===================================

 React Dash is a library for quickly building custom data visualization dashboards based on re-usable components.